 Where was it grown and processed?

-EXPORTING, ECOLOGICAL DEBTS & INDIGENOUSE CONSIDERATIONS
+IMPORTING, ECOLOGICAL DEBTS & INDIGENOUSE CONSIDERATIONS

 Asia Mann, E-RYT-200hr, Clinical Herbalist, Holistic Birth Doula & Intuitive Healer